jcabot/serious-duplicated-terms/README.txt

 Try checking the *Equal names only* in the *Configuration* page to avoid considering as similars tags/categories that are substring of other ones (which could trigger many results if you use very short term names).

+= I have merged a term but it shows up again in the list of duplicates =

+Some hosting provideres are very aggressive with their caching strategy and store the results of some queries to avoid recalculating them.
+This could produce this effect.
+Just ignore the duplicate, since it has been already fixed, and it will disappear on its own later on once the provider flushes the cache.

 == Screenshots ==

 1. Configuration page for the plugin